-Measure H: Burbank Remodel and Addition of the Black Box/Studio Theatre
+Burbank Remodel and Addition of the Studio Theatre

-Theatre Arts is thrilled to report that after many years bemoaning the state of Burbank Auditorium in this document, that now this dear old WPA-built matron is getting a full remodel and addition of a Black Box/Studio Theatre.
-Last year this document anticipated that the remodel was 8-10 years away.
-The reality is that construction is starting January 2017!
+Theatre Arts is thrilled to report that after many years bemoaning the state of Burbank Auditorium in this document, that now this dear old WPAbuilt matron is getting a full remodel and addition of a Studio Theatre.
+Construction is to begin August 2017!
 Theatre Arts is extremely grateful to the district for putting this project first and for demonstrating its commitment to the performing arts.